 Well, here it goes: I HATE autism.

-As the title of the post says, keep reading; if after reading the post you still feel like yelling at me, well, there’s always the “comment” option (but see above!).
+Please keep reading; if after reading the post you still feel like yelling at me, well, there’s always the “comment” option (but please see what I said above!).

-I do not think that I have to explain what autism is and why am I interested in it.
+I do not think that I have to explain what autism is and why am I interested on it.
 For the former, there is quite a bit of information available and for the latter, you may want to check out my other posts about autism.
-If you are interested, look at the “tags” section or go here, here or here for examples.
+If you are interested, look at the “tags” section of my blog for more examples.

-What I want to share is that some time ago, we were watching an episode of “Scrubs”, a very smart comedy mostly about the lives of several young physicians in training.
-A staple of the show are the daydreams of the main character, Dr. John Dorian (J.D.), Who has quite the active imagination.
-His imaginings are a big part of the “comedy” part of the show, Yet sometimes, they give very nuanced and intelligent lessons and perspectives on human nature.
+What I want to share is that some time ago, we were watching an episode of “Scrubs”, a very smart comedy about the lives of several young physicians in training.
+A staple of the show were the daydreams of the main character, Dr. John Dorian (J.D.), Who had quite the active imagination.
+His imaginings were a big part of the “comedy” part of the show, Yet sometimes, they gave very nuanced and intelligent lessons and perspectives on human nature.

 I do not know how I was able to do it (you will see why I say this in a moment), but I kept my composure, smiled at him and told him that I thought so, that he will find a girl that he loved and that he will be loved back.
 He smiled.
 It is not the first time that he had mentioned this type of things, he has clearly though about it.
 He’s even told us, completely out of the blue the possible names of his future son and daughter.
-Just like any other young teenage boy, he thinks about love.
+Just like any other young young boy (note: he is a young man now… 20!), he thinks about love.

-A little while after that conversation, we took them to bed and when my wife and I were alone, I told her about Reynaldo’s question; I could barely talk as I was trying really hard not to cry, and I finally was able to say something like “… But it’s JUST NOT FAIR!”
+A few minutes after that conversation, we took the boys to bed and when my wife and I were alone, I told her about Reynaldo’s question; I could barely talk as I was trying really hard not to cry, and I finally was able to say something like “… But it’s JUST NOT FAIR!”

 And I then finally lost it.
 I started bawling, hard.
-Now, I feel the need to share with you something; I did not even cry that hard when my dad suddenly passed away in 2009, and I loved him oh so very much!
+Now, I feel the need to share with you something to give you some perspective: I did not cry that hard even when my dad suddenly passed away in 2009, and I loved him oh so very much!

-Never more than in that moment I have ever wished to believe in something more, never before that moment I have desired more that there was a loving God that will help him out and grant him the life of happiness that is not in my power to grant, despite how much I may try.
+Never more than in that moment I have ever desired to believe in something more, never before that moment I have wished more that there was a loving God that will help him out and grant him the life of happiness that is not in my power to grant, despite how much I want to try.

-**And please do not tell me that this is God’s way of making me spiritual; please just don’t.**
+**And by the way, please do not tell me that this is God’s way of making me spiritual; please just don’t.**

 I share with every loving parent in the world this desire and hope.
 Firstly, we all want our children to find that person to love and cherish.
 We want them to feel joy in their lives.
 Sadly, there are simply no guarantees, not for them or anyone else for that matter.
 I do get it.
 This is life, plain and simple, and I understand that.
 That said, the second thing that we want for them is a fair chance.

 And this is one of the main reasons why I hate autism.
-More than one person has been robbed of that fair chance because of autism.
+More than one person has been robbed of that fair chance because of this cruel condition.

-**And please, please do not tell me that his condition is a blessing in disguise, that his reality has a purpose, please just don’t, at least not today.**
+And again, by the way, please, please, pretty please do not tell me that his condition is a blessing in disguise, that everything happens for a reason (ugh!), please just don’t, at least not today.

 How can anything that has the potential of harming him be a good thing?
 How can something that has the potential of making next to impossible for him to just go and chat with someone who catches his eye be a good thing?